kvieciai/portfolio-carbon/README.md

 # portfolio-carbon
-This is my static site and portfolio.
-Built with Eleventy.
+This is a very simple static site and portfolio.
+Built with [Eleventy](https://www.11ty.dev/).

-I use this space to experiment with web performance, accessibility, semantic HTML and modern CSS.
-It's not perfect, and some parts are rough, but I'm always tinkering.
+I use this website to experiment with web performance, accessibility, semantic HTML and modern CSS.

+It's not perfect, and some parts are rough, but I'm always learning.
 And there's thought behind everything, and joy.
 Joy in making, instead of prompting.